hemidactylus/flaskbiblio/README.md

 > in the two `addreplace` calls, when updating: the list of attributes must be cleverly handled instead
 > of doing, as is done now, a lot of explicit member copies.

+CancelEscape
+> set the no and cancel buttons so that they respond to Esc as the Enter key activates the Save/Yes.

 MoreStats
 > More advanced statistics (all transactionally handled) in the logged users' homepage.
 > E.g. book breakdown per genre, or percentage and number of books that are out

 SimilaritySlider
 > The threshold for author/book similarity can become a slider one day.

+BetterGoBackTo
+> e.g. if user goes to book-edit from the author-view page, where to lead it back to? (both on save and cancel)

+DisabledEdits
+> For users who have canedit=False, all fields are disabled (so that the `edit` windows become cards to inspect)

 ## Cleanups to do